Concerned Letter Carriers

 Making Letter Carrier Safety a Priority

 • Letter Carriers are being robbed and assaulted in record numbers.
 Speeches and marches have done little to stem the ever-increasing number of crimes committed on Letter Carriers.
-It’s time for full court press, our legislative department needs to be involved with local officials to increase the police presence and quicker response times.
-And legislation needs to be passed to provide for substantial rewards for information leading to the arrest of those who rob and assault Letter Carriers.
+It’s time for full court press, our legislative department needs to be involved with local officials to increase police presence and quicker response times.
+Legislation needs to be passed to provide for substantial rewards for information leading to the arrest of those who rob and assault Letter Carriers.
 Our Director of Safety will work with the USPS to develop training for Letter Carriers and managers.
-An emergency device feature on the scanner needs to be added that can notify local police immediately of a robbery or assault and location.
-We need access to trauma counselors if necessary.
-If necessary, organize a continual direction action campaign to spur local officials to lend greater support, community awareness and demand that the USPS curtail delivery in high crime areas.
+An emergency device feature on the scanner needs to be added that can notify local police immediately of a robbery or assault and the location.
+We need access to trauma counselors.
+If necessary, organize a continual direct action campaign to spur local officials to lend greater support, community awareness and demand that the USPS curtail delivery in high crime areas.

 Contract negotiations cannot be about giving something up in one area to gain in another, simple logic dictates that there is only so much you can give back before there’s nothing left.
 Therefore, I will refrain from modifying our contract by memos and advocate for new contract language when necessary.
 Furthermore, I will never ever agree to any program or process that is non-grievable.
 Contract negotiations must be about the value of our labor.
 As an example, the Teamsters recognized UPS role in this new economy and achieved a significant victory by placing a value on the value of their labor.